 Initial favourite Andrea Hewitt, from New Zealand, held on to cross the line in ninth position.

-Find more details about this event - 2018 New Plymouth ITU Triathlon World Cup
+Related Event: 2018 New Plymouth ITU Triathlon World Cup